 Regardless of topic, communication, whether spoken or texted, builds relationships.
 As the number of women who bear the financial responsibilities for the home increases — statistics from Refinery29 and Chase found that females report they are the primary breadwinners in 40 percent of households— it is likely that Credit Unions and banks will see an increase in communication from women.
 Because women prefer Text Messaging, financial institutions should incorporate Text Messaging campaigns that cultivate connection.

 Personalized Text Messaging can be used to foster business relationships by providing appropriate information of interest to select members.
 Such peer-to-peer messaging is sent to members interested in particular types of information: Loan updates, new financial offerings, and general branch news, for instance.
-Such a personalized texting strategy can be particularly successful in attracting, retaining, and strengthening the bond with female members, who prioritize relationship building.
+Such a personalized texting strategy can be particularly successful in attracting, retaining, and strengthening the bond with female members who prioritize relationship building.

 Worldwide, 85% of people want to engage in two-way messaging with businesses and financial institutions.
 Text Messaging allows them to do exactly that.
 Such solutions are especially attractive to women who enjoy communicating with business and financial partners in a personal, immediate manner, and who may be assuming active roles in managing their families’ assets.
+Learn more about Eltropy’s digital communication platforms.